samsuh/2026-journal/README.md

 ## 5/24/26 - Sunday
 - Lets go for a ride, and also get to the gym for a bit.
+  - Oof. fell going on an uphill ramp. could get out of the cleats. rip.
 - Tomorrow ill spend hanging out with mom when mom and dad get back to korea

 ## 5/23/26 - Saturday